-#6 Updated by springmeyer - about 9 years ago
+#6 Updated by springmeyer - over 11 years ago

 We solved this sufficiently in Mapnik within the AGG renderer by allowing the user to control the AA gamma.
 A gamma of 0 is aliased while 1 is fully anti-aliased and setting gamma to around .6-.7 is able to remove the faint lines while keeping an AA-ish look with much more definition to edges (like coastlines) than can be achieved by the only other known workaround: overpainting with a thin line of the same color as the polygon fill.
 In short, we solved this by reducing the aggressiveness of the AA algorithm so that polygons are slightly dilated rather are fully AA or aliased.

 So, I assume that QT will expose somewhere an equivalent gamma setting (or partial AA ability) - as QT's renderer is originally based on AGG (http://labs.qt.nokia.com/2009/12/18/qt-graphics-and-performance-the-raster-engine/)

 #7 Updated by Tim Sutton over 11 years ago